In the Admin application for Azure Active Directory, go to Enterprise Applications and select New Application.

 See the notes at the bottom of the page for discussion on this.

-Click on givenname and delete the text in the namespace field, then click OK.
+Click on user.givenname (not the ... ) and delete the text in the namespace field, then click Save.

 The SAML Tokens Attributes will now look like this: